Diabetic Neuropathy Relief with Surgical Procedure Performed by Dr. Michael Rose

 Says Dr. Rose, “Jon is the classic younger person with neuropathy.
 He is very active and still works.
-He doesn’t want his symptoms getting in the way of his busy schedule.
-By being proactive and not simply hoping his symptoms would go away, he has returned to his full life with a result that has exceeded his expectations.”
+He doesn’t want his symptoms to get in the way of his busy schedule.
+By being proactive and not simply hoping his symptoms would go away, he has returned to his full life with the result that has exceeded his expectations.”

 “My internist told me, ‘If you want to get cut up, go ahead.
 It’s not going to do you any good.’”
 That’s what riled Kay.
 “I wasn’t given any options; someone else was making the decision for me.
 That wasn’t going to work for me.”

 “I’m not sitting idle,” concludes Kay, who calls finding Dr. Rose similar to a case of ‘six degrees of separation.’
 And best of all, within a matter of weeks, he was back driving his Cobra in complete comfort.